 where \footnote{Note that $\left\langle g_i,p^\mu \right\rangle$ is proportional to $u^\mu$ and $\Delta^\mu{}_\alpha\Delta^\nu{}_\beta\left\langle g_i,p^\alpha p^\beta \right\rangle$ to $\Delta^{\mu\nu}$.}

 Also note that we have suppressed the $\gamma$-dependence of $g_{i}$ within the inner product, and we will do so throughout the rest of this work in order to simplify the notation.

 The freedom of choosing $g_{1}$, $g_{2}$, and $g_{3}$ has important implications.
-The fact that any linear combination of collision invariants in the solution~(\ref{eq:f1}) is valid is directly related to the freedom of choosing a thermodynamic frame, as already discussed above.
+The fact that any linear combination of collision invariants in the solution~(\ref{eq:f1}) is valid is directly related to the freedom of choosing a frame, as already discussed above.
 That is, in equilibrium the variables involved in $J^{\mu}$ and $T^{\mu\nu}$ are unambiguously associated with the state variables $n$, $u^{\mu}$, and $T$ (see Eq.~(\ref{JTeq})).
-However, there is no unique way to describe non-equilibrium states and in principle any choice is valid as long as the requirement that all of them coincide in equilibrium with Eq.~(\ref{JTeq}) being fulfilled.
-The way in which that happens characterizes the particular thermodynamic frame and thus, since Eq. (\ref{generalsubsidiary}) implies
+However, there is no unique way to describe non-equilibrium states and in principle any choice is valid as long as the requirement that all of them coincide in equilibrium with Eq.~(\ref{JTeq}) is fulfilled.
+The way in which that happens characterizes the particular frame and thus, since Eq.~(\ref{generalsubsidiary}) implies

-the quantities that are anchored to their equilibrium values are the ones on the left-hand sides of Eqs.~(\ref{eq:s1})-(\ref{eq:s3}) and determine the particular thermodynamic frame.
-In this sense, the functions $g_{i}$, through Eq.~(\ref{generalsubsidiary}), correspond to the matching conditions involved in the general first-order theories for dissipative fluids.
+the quantities that are anchored to their equilibrium values are the ones on the left-hand sides of Eqs.~(\ref{eq:s1})-(\ref{eq:s3}) and determine the particular frame.
+In this sense, the functions $g_{i}$ determine conditions which are the equivalent of the matching conditions involved in the general first-order theories for dissipative fluids.

 In order to explicitly write $f^{(1)}$ in terms of the driving forces, we begin by defining

 where $\varUpsilon$ is an arbitrary function of $\gamma$, such that the scalar product exists.
 Notice that, since $\mathcal{R}_{\alpha}\,^{\mu\nu}\left[\varUpsilon\right]$ is a Lorentz tensor which can only depend on the equilibrium quantities and satisfies $g_{\mu\nu}\mathcal{R}_{\alpha}\,^{\mu\nu}\left[\varUpsilon\right]=0$, it is intuitively clear that it can be written as